The History of Hospice of the Foothills

 New Executive Leadership

 Also in November, 2008, executive director Dennis Fournier retired after leading the organization for 18 years.
 Hospice of the Foothills Board of Directors appointed Vanessa Bengston, RN, CPHQ, as his successor.
 Bengston served Hospice of the Foothills for more than seven years, during which time she oversaw the opening of the 12 bed Compassionate Care Home.
-Following Bengston’s retirement in October 2015, new executive leadership of the organization was assumed by Carolynn Peterson , RN, MSN, AOCN, CHPCA in February, 2015.
+Following Bengston’s retirement in October 2015, new executive leadership of the organization was assumed by Carolynn Peterson, RN, MSN, AOCN, CHPCA in February, 2015.
 Peterson, former Vice President and Chief Clinical Officer of Community Hospice, Modesto, CA, and a registered nurse, has over two decades of being a hospice leader.
-She is the current president of the California Hospice and Palliative Care Association and serves on numerous advisory panels and medical boards.
+She is the immediate past-president of the California Hospice and Palliative Care Association and serves on numerous advisory panels and medical boards.

 Advancing the Mission of Hospice of the Foothills